Are personal trainer roles intriguing to you?

 Continuing Education

-As a personal trainer, you are required to maintain a certain number of continuing education credits (CEUs) to renew your license and keep it in good standing.
+Certification organizations require that personal trainers maintain a certain number of continuing education credits (CEUs) to renew their license and keep it in good standing.

-For instance, with the NSCA personal trainer certification, you have a three-year cycle to obtain 6.0 CEUs, whereas, with a NASM CPT certificate you have a two-year cycle to obtain 2.0 CEUs.
+For instance, with the NSCA personal trainer certification, you must obtain 6.0 CEUs within a 3-year-cycle, whereas, with a NASM CPT certificate, a trainer must obtain 2.0 CEUs within a 2-year-cycle.

-CEU courses are available both in-person or online and may be completed at your own pace.
+CEU courses exist in both in-person or online options and may be completed at your own pace.

 Most of the best personal training certification programs provide multiple courses, books, articles, and even journals you can access for CEUs as well.